Home Gym

 The View From the Sauna Window

-The latest sauna that we built is an indoor electric affair in a new addition that also holds a hot tub and pool, an enviable personal home spa combination.
-It has an ample window and large 10 kw Harvia Cilindro heater that should make the top bench a real hot spot.
-A feature of this sauna that I love is the view from that bench.
+The latest sauna we built is an indoor electric affair.
+We installed it in a new addition that also holds a hot tub and pool, an enviable combination for a personal home spa.
+It has an ample window and large 10 kW Harvia Cilindro heater that should make the top bench a real hot spot.
+I love the view from that bench.
 Not just any view, but one that takes me back to my childhood.

 View of Taughannock State Park from the bench.

 The property is located on the eastern shoulder of Cayuga Lake, at a point where the land starts to dip dramatically downward to the long snaking shore.
-The slope is so steep here, that you don’t see the lake, only the opposite side, a little more than two miles away.
-Someone unfamiliar with our landscape might not even be aware that the longest of the Finger Lakes fills the glacial trough below.
-While the scene feels close, it is, in fact, a long journey away.
+The slope is so steep here that you don’t see the lake, only the opposite side a little more than two miles away.
+Someone unfamiliar with our landscape might not be aware that the longest of the Finger Lakes fills a glacier-carved trough below.
+While the scene through the window feels close, it is in fact, a long journey away.

 The view is of one of my old stomping grounds: Taughannock State Park.

-Most pronounced is Rice Hill: the old ski and sledding hill that, at one time had a rope tow run off of an old tractor motor.
-At the top of the hill is a warming hut and two shallow ice rinks, where many a hockey game was played.
-When we were too broke or didn’t have the ambition or means to go to the closest downhill ski area, we would go to Rice Hill and practice our ess turns.
-I also recall many tobogganing adventures; it was the kind of hill where serious injuries where the mark of a good run.
+The most pronounced land formation is Rice Hill: the old skiing and sledding hill in Trumansburg [or Ulysses?] that at one time had a rope tow run off an old tractor motor.
+There’s a warming hut and two shallow ice rinks at the top of the hill where many a hockey game was played.
+When friends and I were too broke or didn’t have the ambition or means to go to the closest downhill ski area, we would go to Rice Hill and practice our S turns.
+I also recall many tobogganing adventures; it was the kind of hill where serious injuries marked a good run.

-Just to the north was a ten-acre parcel my parents bought in the 1960’s with the dream of building a house.
-My dad designed it with all the meticulous detail he employed on his larger architectural projects.
-It was a three story modernist affair, with a flat roof, and cantilevered balconies that would have commanded a view across the lake to precisely where this sauna is.
+Just to the north is a ten-acre parcel my parents bought in the 1960s with the dream of building a house.
+My dad designed the home with all the meticulous detail he employed on his large-scale architectural projects.
+It was a three-story modernist affair with a flat roof and cantilevered balconies that would have commanded a view across the lake precisely to the location of this sauna.

-In the early 70’s, things turned south for my Dad; there was a recession, he lost his job, increased his drinking, and the dream of the modernist masterpiece overlooking the lake was deflated like a balloon the cat played with.
-All we were left with was the model of the house my dad crafted out of mat board, with twigs as stand-ins for trees.
-Later, before my parents had to sell the property as a part a bankruptcy plan, I actually lived there in my tent after I finished Grad school and waited for my dreams to come to life.
+In the early ‘70s, things turned south for my dad: there was a recession, he lost his job, increased his drinking, and the dream of the modernist masterpiece overlooking the lake deflated like a balloon the cat clawed.
+All we were left with was a model of the house my dad crafted out of mat board, with twigs as stand-ins for trees.
+Later, after I finished grad school and before my parents had to sell the property as part of a bankruptcy plan, I lived on the lot in a tent and tarp shelter, waiting for my dreams to come to life.

 Landscape acts as a placeholder for memory.
-Living where I grew up, I constantly encounter places that stir memory.
-Working with my past literally out the window on this job, I was constantly reminded of my connection to this magical place in the heart of the Finger Lakes.
-Sauna is like a keystone in all of this.
+Living later in life where I grew up, I constantly encounter places that stir memory.
+While working on this project, with my past literally visible beyond the window and across the lake, I was constantly reminded of my connection to this magical place in the heart of the Finger Lakes.
+Sauna is a keystone in all of this.

-Like so many saunas that I build, I dream for a moment; what if it was mine?
+As with so many saunas I build, I stop work and dream for a moment; what if it was mine?
 But then, I hand over the sauna to the new owners so they can ponder their own dreams.
-In this case, the owner will be looking at the near view of the land he grew up on.
+In this case, the owner will gaze out the window at the immediate surroundings: Land that he grew up on.

 What is the view out of your sauna window?